genevate/style_guides/business/dossier.md

 # Dossier Styles

 In order to effectively collaborate with others, it's nice to have a dossier on all members of the team.
-This removes the awkardness of getting to know someone and provides a foundation for which to establish stronger bonds.
+This removes the awkwardness of getting to know someone and provides a foundation for which to establish stronger bonds.

 <!-- Tocer[start]: Auto-generated, don't remove. -->